ntutic/json_scrapy/docs/intro/install.rst

 issues besides installing build dependencies.
 Installing Scrapy with PyPy on Windows is not tested.

-You can check that Scrapy is installed correctly by running ``scrapy bench``.
+You can check that Scrapy is installed correctly by running ``jscrapy bench``.
 If this command gives errors such as
 ``TypeError: ... got 2 unexpected keyword arguments``, this means that setuptools was unable to pick up one PyPy-specific dependency.